WIM ANB is the IIW Authorised Nominated Body of Malaysia approved by IIW to conduct the following IIW Diploma modules in

 Entry requirements for each level is shown below.
 Don’t worry if you don’t meet the entry requirements for the higher levels when you begin your training.
-You can either gain additional qualifications as you progress through the diploma or continue studying the modules to receive the TWI Diploma in Welding Technology and TWI Diploma in Welding Engineering.
-The TWI Diploma is designed to provide professional development routes for those candidates who do not satisfy the entry requirements for the International Welding Technologist or Engineer diploma.
+You can either gain additional qualifications as you progress through the diploma.

 If you do not meet some of the entry requirements for the Specialist level you will need to pass an entry exam before you can begin studying towards the Diploma.
 There is no charge for this exam and you can take it at our training center in Shah Alam.

-The entry exam is a 45-minute paper made up of 30 multi-choice questions on basic science and mathematic.
+The entry exam is a 45-minute paper made up of 30 multi-choice questions on basic science and mathematics.

 Exemption for some modules

-If you wish to be given exemption from any modules candidates need to have at least four years experience as a Welding Engineer working across a variety of processes.
+If you wish to be given exemption from any modules candidates need to have at least four years experience as a Welding Engineer working across a variety of welding processes and disciplines.
 It is essential that you are confident in the areas covered as the majority of the class will have already studied the earlier modules and the lecturer is not able to go back over the material already taught.
 In our experience, candidates without this experience would struggle to pass the examinations without completing all the training.

 The IIW only allow candidates who have extensive experience working as a welding engineer to be given exemption from any modules.
 These are their rules which we must follow in order to be able to issue you with an IWE certificate when you successfully pass your exams.